MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

       required_memory = header + (image_width * image_height) * bpp / 8;

-The pixels array is stored after the MicroEJ image file header.
-A padding between the header and the pixels array is added to force to start the pixels array at a memory address aligned on the number of bits-per-pixels.
+The pixel array is stored after the MicroEJ image file header.
+A padding between the header and the pixel array is added to force to start the pixel array at a memory address aligned on the number of bits-per-pixels.

 .. figure:: images/uiFormat01.*
    :width: 50.0%